 Don’t forget you can contact the programme via this page or email – firstname.lastname@example.org.
 We’re live each Thursday morning at 9am on Oldham Community Radio 99.7FM, or via the station’s Listen Again service.

 Hope you enjoy our March programmes and don’t forget to leave any comments for anything you would like to hear on Community Keyboards.

 If you prefer to download to listen, please use

 For the complete list of archived Community Keyboards programmes click here

 About Community Keyboards and Ian Wolstenholme

-For almost four decades I have been fortunate to produce and present in multi-media, news, views, interviews and music from the popular organ and keyboard world.
+For four decades I have been fortunate to produce and present in multi-media, news, views, interviews and music from the popular organ and keyboard world.
 Personally, I like to take it a stage further and describe the genre as “all things from the King of Instruments in all its guises” – for that’s what the organ truly is.

 Our programmes – including Community Keyboards – are available as a listen again option on the Oldham Community Radio website – and for ease, the entire back catalogue of Community Keyboards editions are available here or by visiting the “Editions” link in the menu.

 Whether you are a seasoned professional performer, home hobby player, or just enjoy listening to good music, I hope you find a friend in Community Keyboards.
 Please feel free to comment anytime below.